JamitLabs/Portus/README.md

 # Portus

-Portus provides an UIKit- and architecture independent routing framework that easily integrates with your iOS apps to enable enhanced features like in-app navigation or deeplinking.
+Portus is an UIKit- and architecture independent routing framework that easily integrates with your iOS apps.
+Usage enables enhanced features like in-app navigation or deeplinks.

-## Installation

-// TODO

-## Overview
+## Motivation

-Managing screenflow within an iOS application can quickly become complex, especially when dealing with advanced requirements like in-app navigation or deeplinks.
-Even though trivial solutions may enable navigation among multiple screens, dealing with hard-coded links suffers from the lack of context information that is mandatory for routing among screens.
-Portus tries to mitigate these issues by providing a defined framework for handling your apps' screenflow in a standardized way.
+Managing screenflow within iOS apps is complex, especially when dealing with advanced requirements like in-app navigation or deeplinks.
+Even though trivial solutions establish connections among screens, dealing with hard-coded links suffers from insufficient context information and scalabilty issues. *Portus* mitigate these issues and offers a defined framework for handling screenflow in a standardized way.

-Screens within an iOS application are arranged on a stack or presented in succession to provide different level of information.
-In addition, user interface components, like *navigation bars*, *tab bars* or *sliding menus* create different navigation paths, forming the app's navigation tree.
-Note that branching elements manage individual nodes, where each node corresponds to a screen within the application.
+Screens within iOS apps are arranged on a stack or presented in succession to provide different level of information.
+Combined with user interface components, like *sliding menus*, *navigation-* or *tab bars*, paths are established that form the app's navigation tree.
+Each node in the tree either corresponds to a screen within the application or a branch node that is respondible for managing individual nodes.

+## Goals and Requirements

+Development of this framework was driven by the following requirements:

+### UIKit-Independent:

+First, the framework is designed to be independent of UIKit.
+This ensures that Portus does neither need to know about your app's view hierarchy nor about the relationship among view controllers.
+Rather the framework relies on a tree-based structure that consists of routing nodes, where each node states its routing capabilities by conforming to the `Enterable`, `Leavable` or `Switchable` protocol.
+Note that being independent of UIKit is crucial to meet the second requirement to be architectural independent.

+### Architectute-Independent:

+Second, Portus does not enforce an architectural pattern.
+Due to limitations of the *MVC* architecture, the community has come up with several alternatives, like *FlowControllers*, *Coordinators*, *MVVM*, *MVVM+RxSwift*.
+To seamlessly integrate with these architectures, we designed Portus to be architectural independent.

+### Context-Driven:

+Finally, nodes are entered in different contexts.
+For instance, the background color of a screen can differ depending on the value that is provided to the node.
+Hence, even though the requested node might already be open it might be necessary to reenter the node when the color value differs.
+With the combination of  `RoutingIdentifier` and `RoutingContext` nodes are uniquely identified.

-## Usage
+## Structure

-Portus is based on three essential protocols, namely  `Enterable`, `Leavable` and `Switchable` that itself inherit form the `Routable` protocol.
+Portus is based on three protocols, namely  `Enterable`, `Leavable` and  `Switchable` that inherit from the `Routable` protocol.
 Individual objects of an application can conform to these protocols to state their routing capabilities and to define how individual nodes are entered, left or switched to:

+Nodes within Portus are uniquely identified by a `RoutingEntry` that consists of a `RoutingId` combined with a `RoutingContext`.
+The context is necessary, sinceFor instance, it matters whether a detail screen that is capable of  to a detail page

 ```
 protocol Routable: AnyObject {